fedora-ruby/gem2rpm/README.md

 ## Conventions

-A typical source RPM for a gem should consist of three files: the gem file itself, the template for the spec file and the spec file.
-To ensure that the template will be included in the source RPM, it must be listed as one of the sources in the spec file.
+A typical source RPM for a gem should consist of two files: the gem file itself and the spec file.

 The resulting RPMs should follow the naming convention 'rubygem-$GEM' where GEM is the name of the packaged gem.
-The default template also makes sure that the resulting package provides 'ruby($GEM)', according to general packaging conventions for scripting languages.

 ## Limitations